mk4528/Landcover-Change-Detection-from-Satellite-Images/README.md

-# Landcover Change Detection from Satellite Images
+# Automatic Landcover Change Detection and Classification from Satellite Images

 #### Project Objective
 - Establish a semantic segmentation model in a specific study area describing land cover change between two consecutive time points (such as